valeriobasile/valeriobasile.github.io/projects.md

 ---
 layout: page
-title: Data and Software
+title: Works
 permalink: /data/
 ---

-Here are some of the things I did and software I maintain.
+Here are some of the things I did, or I was involved in somehow, and software I maintain.
-The [links](/links/) page also contains projects I was involved into in the past.

 TWITA
 --------------------------